 There’s hardly anything out there that’s more exciting than welcoming a new puppy home, especially if it’s your first time becoming a proud pet parent.
 However, puppies might not be as fragile as newborn humans, although they are still pretty fragile and have several needs.
 You will need to gather a few essentials and take specific actions to ensure your puppy is always in good health, as young dogs can encounter various health concerns, and some of them can be fatal.
-So, if you’re welcoming home your first fur baby, these crucial tips will ensure your pup stays happy and healthy.
+So, these crucial tips will ensure your pup stays happy and healthy if you’re welcoming home your first fur baby.

 Prioritize Vet Checks

 Before bringing your pup home, you should consult Paoli Vet or your nearest local vet.
 This is vital as your puppy needs a thorough general examination to ensure they are in good health.
-In addition to a general check, your vet will also give your pup deworming tablets or liquid and their first set of vaccinations.
+In addition to an available check, your vet will give your pup deworming tablets, liquid, and their first set of vaccinations.
 Vaccinations are vital to prevent your puppy from contracting the parvovirus, which can be fatal, and various other health concerns.

 Providing A Healthy Diet

 Your vet will likely recommend a suitable brand of vet-approved dog food for your puppy.
-Not all dogs have the same nutritional needs, and so, not all dogs are suited to the same diet.
-It is best to avoid cheap alternatives as they can cause various concerning health issues that will develop relatively slowly, such as malnutrition, a shabby-looking coat, and even digestive concerns.
-Instead, always feed your puppy the right amount of the right pet food.
+Not all dogs have the exact nutritional needs, so not all dogs are suited to the same diet.
+It is best to avoid cheap alternatives as they can cause various health issues that will develop relatively slowly, such as malnutrition, a shabby-looking coat, and even digestive concerns.
+Instead, always feed your puppy the right amount of pet food.